-The investment menu in Ohio's 529 Plan, CollegeAdvantage, features 3 age-based options and 5 risk-based options using Vanguard funds, a college enrollment-based option and 13 static investment options using Vanguard and DFA funds, and 2 types of FDIC-insured deposit accounts through Fifth Third Bank, National Association.
+The investment menu in Ohio's 529 Plan, CollegeAdvantage, features 2 age-based options and 5 risk-based options using Vanguard funds, 13 static investment options using Vanguard and DFA funds, and 2 types of FDIC-insured deposit accounts through Fifth Third Bank, National Association.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings

 - State agencyOhio Tuition Trust Authority, an office within the Ohio Department of Higher Education

 |Short Term Bond||2.63%||6.39%|